dotnet/fsharp/CONTRIBUTING.md

     Link: Give a link to a ZIP, log files or other files if needed

-    Likely Cause: Link to the place in the code where things are likely goinng wrong, if possible
+    Likely Cause: Link to the place in the code where things are likely going wrong, if possible

     Workaround: List any known workarounds